 You can go here to get started and get 60% OFF their regular prices.

-Now you need to choose your hosting plan.
+You’ll need to choose your hosting plan.
 SiteGround has three options to choose from:

 - The StartUp plan is perfect for people with one website that are just starting out – $3.95/month